 Expert tour leaders are an integral part of the Worldwide Quest experience.
 Meet our unique group of leaders from around the world and see where they're off to next.

 Aaron Lawton, alumnus of the University of British Columbia, develops the Polar program for One Ocean Expeditions, bringing a strong commitment to conservation in the Polar Regions.
-Over the last decade, Aaron has been expedition leader or kayak guide on about a hundred trips to the Canadian Arctic, the Antarctic Peninsula and Svalbard.More > UPCOMING TOURS >
+Over the last decade, Aaron has been expedition leader or kayak guide on about a hundred trips to the Canadian Arctic, the Antarctic Peninsula and Svalbard.More > NO UPCOMING TOURS AT THIS TIME.

 Amanda Butler has a passion for the East; she spent time living on Canada's East Coast, and later moved to the Far East to work in China.
 She has travelled extensively around Asia and Western Europe; 25 countries and counting!
-She now creates and leads trips for alumni travel programs and cultural tours.More > UPCOMING TOURS >
+She currently lives near Hanoi, Vietnam as an entrepreneur and leader of cultural tours.More > UPCOMING TOURS >

 Dr. Andrew Trites is the Director of the Marine Mammal Research Unit at the University of British Columbia and oversees a research program that involves captive and field studies of seals, sea lions, whales, and dolphins.
 His research spans the fields of ecology, nutrition, physiology, and animal behaviour—and is designed to further the conservation and understanding of marine mammals and resolve conflicts between people and marine mammals.More > UPCOMING TOURS >